Skip to main content

 • Learn to use the raw commands, they will give you so much more power and understanding than relying on a GUI.

-• If you wish, only a Git GUI (I recommend the simple one included with VS Code) for seeing what current changes you have and staging, reverting, or unstaging them.
+• If you wish, only a Git GUI (I recommend the simple one included with VS Code) for seeing what current changes you have as well as staging, reverting, or unstaging them.

 Global Git Configs